Devourer Demon Hunter DPS Guide — Midnight Season 1

 Devourer Demon Hunter Key Abilities

 With Devourer being an all new specialization, there's no changes to really compare it to with the release of Midnight.
 Instead, here we'll be taking a quick look at the most important abilities within its toolkit at a glance.
-It replaces almost all of the baseline Demon Hunter abilities with Void themed alternatives, better suiting its caster hybrid playstyle, but function similarly:
+It replaces almost all of the baseline Demon Hunter abilities with Void themed alternatives, better suiting its caster hybrid playstyle, but with similar functionality:

 Offensive Abilities